- Learn More

 - The Shubert Foundation in negotiations to reset the ground rent under a major office building in midtown Manhattan to fair market value.

 - An Upper East Side Property Owner in connection with the reset of the rent under a long-term ground lease to a residential cooperative.
-A new rental rate and a related extension of the lease term through the year 2107 were achieved by negotiated agreement, without the need for arbitration.
+A new rental rate and a related extension of the lease term through the year 2107 were achieved by negotiated agreement, without arbitration.

 - North Shore Towers Partnership in an appointment by federal district court as special master to oversee the resolution of a complex partnership dispute concerning an $800 million residential cooperative development.